World Cup predictions

 1. Spain to win the World Cup

-Oh, yes – still.
-As far as World Cup preparations go, sacking your manager on the eve of the tournament – and two days before your first game – doesn’t quite make for the best.
+As far as World Cup preparations go, sacking your manager on the eve of the tournament doesn’t quite make for the best.
 But Julen Lopetegui is a goner, and Spain will kick off in Russia with Fernando Hierro in charge.

 2. Belgium to reach the final

 It’s time.
 Every year we expect great things from Belgium, but this year feels different.
-It’s the first time that the Belgians have this version of Kevin De Bruyne – the one who morphed into a top-five footballer under Pep Guardiola.
-Having a player in the KDB mould almost automatically makes you a contender, but Belgium have enough collective talent to make this team achieve great things.
-Eden Hazard could be anything, but should be reaching the peak of his powers too.
+It’s the first time the Red Devils have this version of Kevin De Bruyne – the one who morphed into a top-five footballer under Pep Guardiola.

 3. Rodriguez will fire – and Perez will bring him back to Real Madrid